b12io/room-with-a-view/README.rst

     optional arguments:
       -h, --help            show this help message and exit --view-names [VIEW-OR-FUNCTION-NAME [VIEW-OR-FUNCTION-NAME ...]]
-                            Names of views or functions to manage.
+                            Names of views or functions to which to apply the action.
       --file-names [FILE-PATH [FILE-PATH ...]]
-                            Paths to .sql files to manage.
+                            Paths to .sql files to which to apply the action.
       --connection CONNECTION
                             Name of the Redshift connection to use (or "default", if not specified).
 The name must match a connection in settings.yaml
-      --directories [DIRECTORY [DIRECTORY ...]]
-                            Directory names to search for SQL files (or "default" if not specified).
-Names must match directories in settings.yaml
       --settings SETTINGS   Location of the settings file (settings.yaml by default)